 - IMS Supplementary Service configuration via the Ut interface using XCAP.

-- User plane location services protocol (LCS-UPP).
+- LCS over User Plane (LCS-UP).

 NOTE 1a: IMS Data Channel is defined in 3GPP TS 26.114[20].

 NOTE 1b: Services over IMS Data Channel are treated as a whole to be exempt or not to be exempt.
 Usage of individual applications on the data channel can be controlled by operators when the PS Data Off Exempt of services over IMS Data Channel is on.